-Peter Scher is Chairman of the Mid-Atlantic region, Head of Corporate Responsibility and serves as a member of the firm’s Operating Committee.
+Peter L. Scher is the Vice Chairman of JPMorgan Chase & Co. and a member of the firm’s Operating Committee.

-Prior to joining JPMorgan Chase in 2008, Scher was the Managing Partner of the Washington, D.C. office of Mayer Brown LLP and earlier served as the Chairman of the firm's Government and Global Trade Practice.
+Prior to joining JPMorgan Chase in 2008, Scher was the Managing Partner of the Washington, D.C. office of law firm Mayer Brown LLP.

-Scher received his B.A. from American University (AU) and his J.D. from AU's Washington College of Law.
+Scher received his B.A. from American University and his J.D. from American’s Washington College of Law.